12 Ways to Help a Teen Handle the Emotional Challenges of Moving

 3. Get Them Involved in Househunting

-Keep in mind that your teen may develop early attachments to potential new homes, so remind him or her of the need to shop around.
+Furthermore, keep in mind that your teen may develop early attachments to potential new homes, so remind him or her of the need to shop around.
 If they become upset over what you ultimately decide is best, let them vent.
 Explain that you understand how frustrating it must be to have so much changing so quickly, not to mention limited control over most of it.
 Focus on what he or she can control.
 For example, he or she will have a brand new bedroom to decorate any way they like.

 4. Keep the Mood Light